 Does ECU tendonitis occur in non-sporting individuals?

 Not usually.
-However, we know that sedentary people with inflammatory arthritis can present with swelling of the ECU tendon.
+However, sedentary people with inflammatory arthritis can present with swelling of the ECU tendon.
 Sometimes, ECU tendonitis is the first sign of inflammatory arthritis

 Final word from Sportdoctorlondon about ECU tendonitis